Vivek-04022001/documentation/docs/backend/portal-actions.md

 ## Expressions

-An expression is a piece of code that is evaluated at runtime and can be used to insert dynamic values into the URL or provide the decision for the condition.
+An expression is a piece of code that's evaluated at runtime and can be used to insert dynamic values into the URL or provide the decision for the condition.

 ```{todo}
 Contribute to this documentation!